 What foods are safe to eat?

 Most whole foods are safe, especially fruits, veggies, legumes, oils, nuts and seeds, and lean meats, and for some people, dairy.
 Safe grains include rice, corn, millet, tapioca, sorghum, teff, buckwheat (not related to wheat), potato starch, bean flours, nut flours, and coconut flour.
 Some people may tolerate gluten free oats, but caution is advised as there is controversy over their gluten free status.
-Visit the Celiac Sprue Association for more information.
+Visit this link for more information.

 I was told spelt is okay to eat.
 Is this true?